Kansas vs. TCU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 148.8

-Kansas has put together a 4-7-0 record against the spread this season, while TCU is 7-6-0.
-The Jayhawks have gone over the point total in four games, while Horned Frogs games have gone over six times.
-Over the last 10 games, Kansas is 3-7 against the spread and 10-0 overall while TCU has gone 5-5 against the spread and 8-2 overall.
+Kansas has a 4-7-0 record against the spread this season compared to TCU, who is 7-6-0 ATS.
+In terms of going over the point total, games involving the Jayhawks are 4-7-0 and the Horned Frogs are 6-7-0.
+In the past 10 contests, Kansas has a 3-7 record against the spread while going 10-0 overall.
+TCU has gone 5-5 against the spread and 8-2 overall in its last 10 matches.

 Bet on this or any college basketball matchup at BetMGM